The Map of GDELT Predictions in Afghanistan as You Should Have Seen It

 Here’s my quibble: Not only was my work altered without acknowledging the changes from the original, the change resulted in a red-green color scheme – a classic map mishap that no professional cartographer would ever make.

 I’ve written about red/green colorblindness in the past.
 Others have too.
 In fact, advice on not using red/green color schemes on maps and other visualizations are practically all over the web.
 It’s not a new problem either: red/green color blindness has been written about by scientists for at least 120 years.
-We even have tools to help designers avoid common pitfalls with their color choices.
+We even have tools, such as ColorBrewer, to help designers avoid common pitfalls with their color choices.

 By being in red and green, this map is impossible to interpret by anyone affected by red/green colorblindness (almost 10% of males, about 5% of the total population).
-Instead, readers with red/green colorblindness will see something like the image on the right (simulated protanopia).
+Instead, readers with red/green colorblindness will see something like the image below (simulated protanopia):

 What You Should Have Seen